 MOST RUNNERS HAVE at some point suffered with tight or aching calves – often as a result of a particularly long run or increased speed.
 Changing to minimalist running shoes or a forefoot strike is also a guaranteed way into some calf tension as the body adapts.
 The Achilles tendon is one of the most common sources of pain around the ankle and directly connected to the calf, so it’s important to understand these injuries and know what to do if you get pain in this area.

-- Stretch the calves regularly
+- Stretch the calves regularly.

-- Remember to stretch both gastrocnemius and soleus
+- Remember to stretch both gastrocnemius and soleus.

-- Build up calf strength with exercises such as the ‘metronome’
+- Build up calf strength with exercises such as the ‘metronome’.

-- Over- or underpronation can overload the calf
+- Over- or underpronation can overload the calf.

-- Make sure your running shoes are right for you; have your gait analysed by a professional
+- Make sure your running shoes are right for you; have your gait analysed by a professional.

-- Consider trying compression socks for long runs/recovery
+- Consider trying compression socks for long runs/recovery.

-ACHILLES TENDINOSIS IS an overuse injury often linked to overpronation, weak calf muscles and reduced mobility in the ankle.
+Achilles tendinosis is an overuse injury often linked to excessive overpronation, weak calf muscles and reduced mobility in the ankle.
 It causes pain, stiffness and swelling around the back of the ankle and often in the calf too.
 The initial inflammation soon gives way to microscopic changes in the structure of the tendon and an acute injury can easily turn into chronic pain if it’s ignored.
 The inflammation should first be controlled with ice and reduced activity and impact, and rehabilitation should focus on building up ankle mobility and calf strength.
 All the tips above on calf stretching and strengthening will also help you deal with Achilles issues.
 Crucially, the range in upwards flexion (dorsiflexion) of the foot is key to the health of the Achilles tendon.
 And another tip: While it may go against logic, researchers at the Sports Performance Research Institute in New Zealand have found that running on a harder surface (so, road rather than grass) actually helps to protect the Achilles tendon.

-- Build up ankle mobility to improve dorsiflexion
+- Build up ankle mobility to improve dorsiflexion.

-- Stretch and strengthen calf
+- Stretch and strengthen the calf.